VeljkoKnezevic/devjobs/README.md

 ## Reflection

-The goal of this app was to learn web scraping while exploring a different programming language, as Python is the most commonly used language for this task.
+The goal of this app was to learn web scraping and how to do it effectively.
 My main takeaway from this project is understanding how the different parts of the system interact, from data collection to its display.